ljlassi/assembly-cpuid/readme.md

 Attempt to obtain all CPU information with cpuid instruction in assembly language.

-KNOWN ISSUES:

-Printing hex does not yet work, would be easy if I called a C-language function but I want to do this in pure assembly lol.
+Currently is able to get and print out the processor vendor and highest calling value.

+COMPILATION INSTRUCTIONS (program only works for 64-bit Linux): nasm -felf64 -g -F dwarf cpuid.asm -o cpuid.o && gcc -no-pie -o cpuid cpuid.o

 Work in progress...